thibmeu/http-message-signatures-directory/draft-meunier-http-message-signatures-directory.md

 The directory SHOULD be served over HTTPS.
 The directory MUST be served with media type `application/http-message-signatures-directory+json`.

-Client application SHOULD validate the directory format and reject malformed entries.
+A client application SHOULD validate the directory format and reject malformed entries.

 # HTTP Method Context `Signature-Agent`